 KUMIN Design Philosophy

 Our mission has remained unchanged since our beginning in 1977: to provide our clients the highest quality, most-responsive professional design service possible.
-This commitment is unwavering; we bring it to every project no matter how large or small, simple or complex, close or remote.
+This commitment is unwavering; we bring it to every project no matter how large or small, simple or complex, urban or remote.

 Our design philosophy holds that good design is possible in all projects.
 Whether a rural school's flashing detail to keep out wind-driven rain, or an award-winning, urban bus shelter to stimulate the imagination and provide respite from inclement weather; both represent good design.
 Our focus is to integrate quality with physical performance.
 Good design must work.
 Design is the synthesis of aesthetic and function.